marcusoftnet/marcusoftnet.github.io/_posts/2008-03-11-short-conchango-scrum-tfs-template.md

 I have been quite [frustrated](https://www.marcusoft.net/2008/03/conchango-burndown-char-not-showing.html) with the [Conchango Scrum TFS Template](http://scrumforteamsystem.com/).

-And not so much because the template is no good - its just that I can'tget up and running to be able to validate if the template is any good.
+And not so much because the template is no good - its just that I can't get up and running to be able to validate if the template is any good.
 The reason for this is the lack of introduction documentation.
 There are some pages on their site, but it doesn't show me any good ways on how to get started.

 Now after my [last post](https://www.marcusoft.net/2008/03/conchango-burndown-char-not-showing.html) I've got a suggestion to mail the Conchango-guys and they actually got back to me pretty fast.
 And from them I got another lead to one of their forum (that you of course have to register to see, excuse my stupidity).